metauni/metauni.github.io/slt/align.md

 In outline, the plan has three parts:

-- **Spectroscopy of Singularities:** Co-evolve a set of **devices** in tandem with experiments, for probing the **density of states** of neural networks, modelled on the role of scanning tunneling microscopies in solid state physics (talk ref).
-These devices are presumed to reveal information about divergences of the density of states and the singularities in level sets of the loss function that generate them.
+- **Spectroscopy of Singularities:** Construct **devices** for probing the **density of states** of neural networks, modelled on the role of scanning tunneling microscopes in solid state physics (talk ref).
+These devices reveal information about divergences of the density of states and the singularities in level sets of the loss function that generate them.

 - **Components as Concepts:** Use the spectroscopy to get information about the essential components of the exceptional divisor of the resolution of the singularities dominating phases encountered during training, and match the phase transition structure to concepts learned during training, as tracked by other probes.